algorandfoundation/algokit-cli/docs/src/content/docs/features/init.md

 After bootstrapping you are also given the opportunity to initialize a git repo, upon successful completion of the init command the project is ready to be used.
 If you pass in `--git` it will automatically initialise the git repository and if you pass in `--no-git` it won't.

-> Please note, when using `--no-workspaces`, algokit init will assume a max lookup depth of 1 for a fresh template based project.
+> Please note, when using `--no-workspace`, algokit init will assume a max lookup depth of 1 for a fresh template based project.
 Otherwise it will assume a max depth of 2, since default algokit workspace structure is at most 2 levels deep.

 ## Options